ACTC: Active Threshold Calibration for Cold-Start Knowledge Graph Completion: Limitations

 A potential limitation of our experiments is the use of oracle validation labels instead of human manual annotation as in the real-world setting.
 However, all validation sets we used in our experiments were collected based on the manually defined seed set of entities and relations, carefully cleaned and augmented with manually labeled negative samples.
 Moreover, we chose this more easy-to-implement setting to make our results easily reproducible and comparable with future work.

 Another limitation of experiments that use established data sets and focus on isolated aspects of knowledge-graph construction is their detachment from the real-world scenarios.
 Indeed, in reality knowledge graph completion is done in a much more complicated environment, that involves a variety of stakeholders and aspects, such as data verification, requirements consideration, user management and so on.
-Nevertheless, we do believe that our method, even if studied initially in isolation, still can be used as one component for the real world knowledge graph construction.
+Nevertheless, we do believe that our method, even if studied initially in isolation, can be useful as one component in real world knowledge graph construction.